The Beyonder's Prophecy

 “Wait.”

 Jalen stopped, his hand hovering just above the door handle.
-He turned back, his expression unreadable.
+He turned back with an unreadable expression.

 “Yeah?”

-Jessica stood up and folded her arms yet again, suddenly feeling exposed, vulnerable in a way she didn’t like, but she couldn’t ignore this feeling.
+Jessica stood up and folded her arms yet again.
+She looked as if she felt exposed and vulnerable in a way that she didn’t like, but perhaps also couldn’t ignore.

 “You walked in here with all this confidence, like you already knew something I don’t,” she said, narrowing her green eyes at him.
 “So, tell me.
 What is it that you think I felt?”